 Decisions about UK policing assistance overseas must reconcile the difficulties of working with countries whose standards of human rights may be at odds with our own with the opportunity to address national security concerns, reduce harm to individuals, help to protect UK citizens overseas and contribute to reform in those countries.

 Within the College, decisions are guided by the Code of Ethics.
 But the College is not always party to the specific issues, challenges or security climate in any one country.
 Therefore training of overseas law enforcement officers is coordinated by the College of Policing working in partnership with the National Police Chief's Council (NPCC) - International Coordination Committee (ICC).
 The International Coordination Committee oversees and coordinates the assistance that UK policing gives to other countries, both at home and abroad.

-The College of Policing submit case by case international assistance proposals (IPAB forms) to the Department for International Development (DFID) - Stabilisation Unit (SU) to ensure multi –agency coordination and compliance with government policy.
-Feedback from DFID -SU and wider stakeholders, consideration of Human Rights and the College Code of Ethics will inform the final decision made by the College to proceed or decline a request for international assistance.
+The College of Policing submit international assistance proposals (IPAB forms) to the Department for International Development (DFID) - Stabilisation Unit (SU) to ensure multi –agency coordination and compliance with government policy.
+Feedback from DFID - SU and wider stakeholders, consideration of Human Rights and the College Code of Ethics will inform the final decision made by the College to proceed or decline a request for international assistance.

 There could be many reasons why the College wouldn't undertake work to support international police forces.
 This could include but is not limited to:

 There are a number of reasons why the College may not disclose specific details of all overseas assistance including where:

 The College has published a list of the countries it has worked with and the total income we receive (see below).